 Image: Two most common PCIe slot sizes on motherboards are x1 and x16.

 A motherboard comes with many PCIe slots.
-The PCIe slots, additionally, come in several different configurations that determine how many lanes you have available on the slot.
+Additionally, the PCIe slots come in several configurations that determine how many lanes you have available on the slot.

-For instance, the x1 slot has a single lane, while the X4 and X8 have four and eight lanes respectively.
+For instance, the x1 slot has a single lane, while the X4 and X8 slots have four and eight lanes, respectively.

-The largest PCIe slot on a motherboard is the the X16 and this one has 16 PCIe lanes (ideally).
+The largest PCIe slot on a motherboard is the X16 slot, which has 16 lanes (in ideal cases).

 Think of PCIe lanes as information highways.
-The more highways connect to a slot, the more traffic it can handle.
+The more highways that connect to a slot, the more traffic (data) it can handle.

 However, not all x16 slots are created equally.
-Some x16 slots have the large physical size of an x16 slot, but may only offer 8 or even 4 lanes.
+Some x16 slots have the large physical size of an x16 slot but may only offer eight or even four lanes.
 Therefore, you must choose the x16 slot for your graphics card carefully.
-We explain this further below.
+I explain this further below.

-The following guides will help explain or refresh knowledge on PCIe interface:
+The following guides will help explain or refresh knowledge on the PCIe interface:

 Which PCIe Slot for GPU is Ideal?